Rehoming a pedigree dog

 As most breed rescues are run by volunteers, often on a shoe-string, they don't usually have their own kennels and wherever possible try to leave dogs with the original owner.
 As well as helping to conserve funds this minimizes the stress for the pet.
 If this can't be managed they are often cared for in foster homes, with kennels only being used as a last resort in emergencies.
 Meetings between the dog and new carer and ownership transfer may occur directly in some cases but very often they take place at a halfway house, with the dog being dropped off by the original owner earlier in the day, so as to maintain confidentiality between both parties and avoid any potentially uncomfortable scenes.

-Finding a breed rescue
+Finding a breed rescue near you

 If you contact the relevant breed club, they will be able to put you in touch with your nearest rescue.
 The Kennel Club (KC) also publishes a directory of breed rescues; your vet or local dog warden may have a copy you could check through or you can contact the KC direct for more information on tel.
 0870 606 6705.
 Check our directory in the dog rescue centre section of the website, which contains listings for breed-specific rescues as well as nationwide all-breed animal shelters.